Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 How Much MGETR can I claim

-Museums and Galleries Exhibition Tax Relief is currently worth up to 36% of core production costs, with a higher rate of 40% for touring exhibitions.
+Museums and Galleries Exhibition Tax Relief is currently worth up to 40% of production costs.

-Museums and Galleries can claim MGETR on the whichever is the lower:
+Qualifying companies can claim MGETR on the whichever is lower:

 • 80% of total core expenditure

-• the amount of core expenditure on goods or services that are provided from the EEA
+• the amount of core expenditure on goods or services that are provided from the UK and/or the EEA

 How to Qualify for Museums and Galleries Exhibition Tax Relief